dtr0x/bias-corrected-pot-estimation-cvar/README.md

-## Code for paper "Bias-Corrected Peaks-Over-Threshold Estimation of the CVaR."
+## Code for paper *Bias-Corrected Peaks-Over-Threshold Estimation of the CVaR.*
 This code will generate all data used in simulations presented in the paper and produce plots.
 Parameters can be adjusted to produce results for other scenarios.

 ## Requirements: